-Thanksgiving travel to Hong Kong may have you missing the epic American dinner.
-Luckily, most major four- and five-star hotels serve grand feasts (at a considerable price) that replicate the spread you traditionally eat back home.
-However, if you're willing to look a little deeper into the city's offerings, a few local restaurants hold a dedicated Thanksgiving Day meal at a fairer price.
-Pull up a chair to a table filled with American transplants seeking a taste of home and American-born Chinese looking for comfort food.
+If you travel to Hong Kong at Thanksgiving, you may be missing the epic American holiday dinner.
+The good news is most major four- and five-star hotels serve grand feasts (at a considerable price) that replicate the spread you traditionally eat back home.
+However, if you want to spend less, a few local restaurants hold a dedicated Thanksgiving Day meal.
+Pull up a chair to a table filled with transplants from the United States seeking a taste of home and American-born Chinese looking for comfort food.
 The meal will always be filling and the conversation good—but make sure to book in advance.

-The Main Street Deli, located inside the posh Langham Hotel is one of the only restaurants in Hong Kong where you'll find a real Reuben sandwich, a traditional New York bagel, and Matzoh balls soup.
-Added bonus—they also do Thanksgiving, offering a three-course meal that includes turkey, stuffing, gravy, cranberry sauce, and pecan or pumpkin pie.
-While the atmosphere may seem clinical, you can dine there or order a Turkey-To-Go Combo that serves six to ten people.
-Hightail it back to the room for a private dinner, then hit the pool or hot tub to work off the feed.
+Main Street Deli, located inside The Langham, a posh hotel in the heart of the Tsimshatsui district, is one of the only restaurants in Hong Kong where you'll find a real Reuben sandwich, a traditional New York bagel, and Matzoh ball soup, among other comfort foods from home.
+Also, the deli offers a three-course Thanksgiving meal that includes turkey, stuffing, gravy, cranberry sauce, pumpkin soup, and various holiday desserts.
+Dine there or order a Turkey-to-go Combo; hightail it to your room for a private dinner, then hit the pool or jacuzzi to work off the food.

-Private clubs remain popular in Hong Kong.
-And the American Club is one of the best places in town for Thanksgiving dinner—however, you'll need to swing an invite.
-The American Club's "stars and stripes" Thanksgiving is, arguably, one of the most authentic in town, consisting of a four-course meal that includes turkey, cranberry sauce, gravy, and biscuits.
-After your meal is over, belly up to Billy's Bar (also inside the club) for American craft beers and bourbons.
-But do note the dress code of "smart casual" and make sure to leave the kids at home.
+Private clubs remain popular in this city, and the American Club Hong Kong, established in 1925 and located in Central, is one of the best places in town for Thanksgiving dinner.
+However, you'll need to swing an invite.
+Their "stars and stripes" Thanksgiving is likely one of the most authentic in town—a four-course meal that includes turkey, cranberry sauce, gravy, and biscuits.
+After your meal, belly up to Billy's Bar (also inside the club) for craft beers and bourbons like you'd find in the U.S. But do contact the club for details, note the dress code of "smart casual," and make sure to leave the kids at home.

-Perched atop Victoria Peak and regarded as a "gastronome's paradise," this Hong Kong institution has been serving fine food for over fifty years.
-At the Peak Lookout, you'll dine among the grand families of Hong Kong (with American connections, of course) while they chow down on a traditional American spread.
-Expect first-class food and refined service for a four-course Thanksgiving meal, complete with a view of Aberdeen, Hong Kong.
+Perched atop Victoria Peak, this institution in a heritage house has been serving fine Asian and Western food since 2001.
+At the Peak Lookout, you'll dine among the grand families of Hong Kong (with connections to the U.S.) all enjoying a traditional spread from North America.
+Expect first-class food and refined service for a four-course Thanksgiving meal, and a large outdoor terrace with a view of the South China Sea.